martinpihrt/OSPy-plugins/plugins/chmi/README.md

   Delay time in hours.

 * Intensity threshold:
   Intensity threshold for activate rain delay in my location.
-The detection logic is of the "or" type.
-This means that when the red color exceeds the value 50, or the green value 100, or the blue value 200, for example, the pixel is marked as rainy.
+Each RGB channel can be enabled or disabled.
+Enabled channels use "or" logic.
+This means that when enabled red exceeds the value 50, or enabled green 100, or enabled blue 200, for example, the pixel is marked as rainy.
+Disabled channels are ignored completely.

 * Detection radius:
   Pixel radius around my location used for rain detection.
 The default value is 6 px.
 Instead of checking only one pixel, the plugin checks a circular area around the configured location.